Skip to main content

 Fixed PriceWhen enabled, customers pay a single set price instead of bidding within a range

-IncrementThe amount by which bids increase (hidden when Fixed Price is enabled)
+StepThe amount by which bids increase between minimum and maximum (hidden when Fixed Price is enabled)

 Use Fixed Price when you want all customers to pay the same amount for leads—no bidding, no competition on price.
 This is ideal for flat-rate pricing models.